csexton/infect/README.md

 The point of Infect it to make it easy to manage your vim config.
 You should be able to check in your `.vimrc` into source control and use that one file to easily install any plugins you need.

+## Rationale

+Why invent another way of managing vim plugins?

+* I want to be able to use my `.vimrc` when without installing plugins.
+* I like having simple command line apps to manage my setup.
+* I wanted to use pathogen to do the loading.
+* I was tired of managing git submodules, nor did I find it very scalable.

+Vundle is really slick, much nicer now than when I used it a few years ago.
+But I had two main problems with it:

+* The `vimrc` is not usable unless vundle is installed.
+You will get errors on the config lines if you try to run vim with out the vundle plugin no installed.
+This is probably not normally a problem for most people, but I like to be able to scp my `.vimrc` to servers to get a basic configuration up there, but don't want to worry about installing the plugins.
+* Vundle was slower than pathogen to load.
+Not sure if this is still the case, but at one point it added a noticable delay in loading vim.
+* I don't really want to use my editor for installing stuff.
+Bram said "Each program has its own task and should be good at it" and think installing bundles is better suited for a command line script.

+Like I said, [Vundle](https://github.com/gmarik/vundle) is really nice, quite polished and active.
+Just not for me, you may want to check it out.

 ## Usage

 Infect reads your `.vimrc` file and looks for magic comments.
 It uses those to install pathogen style vim bundles.
 A minimal `.vimrc` to use with infect would look like this: